 Being resourceful means having the ability to successfully adapt to changing conditions and circumstances while making the best use of what you currently have at your disposal to help you work through things in an optimal way.
 In other words, this is kind of like creative problem solving on the fly.
 You are essentially forced into a situation where you need to creatively make the best use of what you have to help you move through a situation successfully.
 You, therefore, might not have the necessary resources (tools, skills, experience, knowledge) to deal with this situation, however, what you do have is the necessary resourcefulness to find a way through this despite your disadvantageous position.

 Being resourceful of course begins with how you think about your circumstances.
 You must be in a positive and engaged state-of-mind in order to fully comprehend and understand what you’re facing.
 Once you have this clarity of mind you will then be in a far better position to deal with the circumstances in an optimal way.

 In order to get to this stage, you will, of course, need to cultivate curiosity and be willing to ask the necessary questions that will help you figure out a way through this; and that is essentially where your level of resourcefulness comes into play.

 Systemize Your Action Plan

-It’s of course wonderful to be resourceful when things don’t go to plan, however you can most certainly minimize these kind of scenarios by systemizing your actions.
+It’s, of course, wonderful to be resourceful when things don’t go to plan, however, you can most certainly minimize these kinds of scenarios by systemizing your actions.